top of page

 Art from Cornwall

-Contemporary landscape and seascape painting from the Rame Peninsula, Art inspired by the richness of the natural environment and heritage of the Cornish coast, moors and countryside.
+Contemporary landscape and seascape painting from the Rame Peninsula, Art inspired by the richness of the natural environment and heritage nd stories of the landscape.
 Art embracing the bleak wilderness of Dartmoor and exploring our ancient roots.

-Viewing welcome at studio (Maker heights) by appointment, original artwork and prints, commissions and one to one lessons.
+Viewing welcome at studio by appointment, original artwork and prints, commissions and one to one lessons.

 Mediums: oil and acrylic.